everettblakley/create-cpp-class/README.md

 create-cpp-class -c AwesomeClassName
 ```

-This will still require you to agree to the [disclaimer](#Disclaimer), and to set the appropriate header/source file and extensions, unless used with the [accept defaults flag](#Accept Defaults: --yes (-y))
+This will still require you to agree to the [disclaimer](#Disclaimer), and to set the appropriate header/source file and extensions, unless used with the [accept defaults flag](#accept-defaults---yes--y)

 ### Exclude Source Files: `--no-source` (`-n`)

 If you don't want to use a separate file for class implementation (i.e. have the class all contained in the header file), pass in the `--no-source` (or `-n`) flag and these prompts will be skipped.
-You will still need to to agree to the [disclaimer](#Disclaimer), and set appropriate header extension and locations, unless used with the  [accept defaults flag](#Accept Defaults: --yes (-y))
+You will still need to to agree to the [disclaimer](#Disclaimer), and set appropriate header extension and locations, unless used with the  [accept defaults flag](#accept-defaults---yes--y)

 ### Dry Run: `--dry-run` (`-d`)

 If you just want to see what the CLI will produce, use the `--dry-run` (or `-d`) flag.
-This will bypass the [disclaimer](#Disclaimer) , but you will still need to answer the other prompts, unless used with the  [accept defaults flag](#Accept Defaults: --yes (-y)) . **NO FILES WILL BE WRITTEN TO YOUR DISK WITH THIS COMMAND**
+This will bypass the [disclaimer](#Disclaimer) , but you will still need to answer the other prompts, unless used with the  [accept defaults flag](#accept-defaults---yes--y) **NO FILES WILL BE WRITTEN TO YOUR DISK WITH THIS COMMAND**

 ### Advanced Usage